-If a sense of genuine happiness is based on one's comparative situation, then a the policy that addresses it must have a logical impact and nothing can be done to improve overall well-being.
-This basic Ttake, for example, as a justification for public taxation; eEfforts to increase their income that ends up being taxed more can lead to reduced happiness.
-Likewise, for the environment, these factors of economic externalities are closely related to taxation in terms of ensuring full social conditions against the costs of agency activities and are carefully calculated for the benefit of the individual.
+If a sense of genuine happiness is based on

+one's comparative situation, then a policy that addresses it must have a logical impact and nothing can be done to improve overall wellbeing.
+Take, for example, taxation; efforts to increase income that ends up being taxed more can lead to reduced happiness.
+Likewise, for the environment, these factors of economic externalities are closely related to taxation in terms of ensuring full social conditions against the costs of agency activities and are calculated for the benefit of the individual.
 For the traditional income function, the estimated happiness function can be used as a comparison of welfare gains and losses (related to various factors).
-This sort of thing should be used to estimate the income balance from, say, divorce, to imply the slope of the "Philips Curve", and to suggest that income their inequality has a significantly negative effect on the happiness inequality of people in Europe (Bejaković & Mrnjavac, 2018).
+This sort of thing should be used to estimate the income balance from, say, divorce, to imply the slope of the "Philips Curve", and to suggest that income inequality has a significantly negative effect on the happiness inequality of people in Europe (Bejaković & Mrnjavac, 2018).

-Quality of life, concentrating on the importance of the meaning of work extensively.
 The rapid development of technology and the rapid scientific development of people's ability to balance work and family life (in other words, quality of life) can be analyzed by considering a person's job shortage or unemployment through the lens of mental health and well-being.
-It seems clear that happiness ins one's work-life can extend to oneself, others, and life outside of work.
-From Seeveral studies have shown that, there is a strong correlation between job and life satisfaction in 34 countries.
-However, there is still much debate about the many empirical findings of causality and the role of other factors such as outlining the importance of personality traits, mental health, and extraversion.
-In this connection, the determination of satisfaction in the world of work and leisure reflects one's happiness (Parasuraman & Simmers, 2001).
+It seems clear that happiness in one's work-life can extend to oneself, others, and life outside of work.
+Several studies have shown that there is a strong correlation between job and life satisfaction in 34 countries.
+However, there is still much debate about the many empirical findings of causality and the role of other factors such as personality traits, mental health, and extraversion.
+In this connection. the determination of satisfaction in the world of work and leisure reflects one's happiness (Parasuraman & Simmers, 2001).